morshedulmunna/software-engineering-core-concept/README.md

 **SCOPE CHAIN**

 ![lexical-enviroment](./readmeImage/laxi-env.png)
-Looking at the image above, can you see how the program looks up the values ​​of the variable?
+Looking at the image, can you see how the program looks up the values ​​of the variable?

 The search order will be from the **purple ring** of **_Y_** to the purple ring of **_x_** and then to the purple ring of global and still not found, it will encounter null and end this search.